 Slightly Different Reflections of the Same Truth

-Last week, Diana responded to a reader on Twitter who expressed concern over changes from the book to the TV series.
+I loved this response of Diana’s to a reader on Twitter who expressed concern over changes from the book to the TV series.

-This tweet and recent casting news have been percolating for awhile in my mind.
-The resulting brew I’m writing about today is a cup full of Lord John and storytelling about truths.
 As Diana so eloquently stated, the show and books reflect the same truths.
 Storytelling is a lens through which we see it.
 It’s something Diana does well.
 One of the reasons her novels have to come to mean so much to me is the truths I find revealed between those pages.
 The show is telling their version of her story of truths.
 They are telling us a story about what it means to be human, to persevere, make difficult choices and having to live with the consequences, to suffer loss, and to love…in all of it’s different shades of being.

 So, I’ve been thinking of Lord John Grey and what truths the show and David Berry will get a chance to show us.

 Truth #1: Character has nothing to do with sexual orientation

 Tom and Lorenzo, TV critics once wrote about Outlander and their feelings about the character Black Jack Randall.